Who we are

 HELLERAU – European Centre for the Arts is today one of the most important centres for contemporary art in Germany and Europe.

 HELLERAU acts as an interdisciplinary co-production and guest performance house and offers contemporary arts dance, music, theatre, performance, media art and visual arts spaces for production and presentation.

 HELLERAU initiates and promotes debates on art and society with thematic focuses, festivals and audience formats.

 HELLERAU cooperates with other cultural partners regionally, nationally and internationally and is involved in numerous networks.

-HELLERAU is a stage of the state capital Dresden and a member of The Alliance of International Production Houses.
+HELLERAU is a stage by the state capital Dresden and a member of The Alliance of International Production Houses.

-From the 2018/19 season onwards, the artistic director Carena Schlewitt will shape the fortunes of the house and, together with the HELLERAU team, will set the program with many artists about 250 events per season.
+From the 2018/19 season onwards, the artistic director Carena Schlewitt will shape the fortunes of the house and, together with the HELLERAU team, will set the program with many artists and about 350 events per season.

 The Alliance of International Production Houses’ committment to non-discrimination

 The Alliance of International Production Houses (AIPH) is made up of seven leading institutions operating in the realm of contemporary visual and performing arts in Germany.
 Each of these member institutions sees itself as a place where diversity can thrive and where people with a wide-ranging array of biographies, interests, beliefs, expectations and social backgrounds can come together to engage in artistic exchange, expression and performance.
 One of the AIPH’s most significant social responsibilities is to ensure that each one of our member institutions is sensitive to discrimination of all kinds, regardless of a person’s origin, gender, sexual orientation, nationality, disability, religion, culture, residence status, age, class, appearance or any other affiliation and attribution.